 - Annual Assessment Plans.

-These include the following: Annual Unit and Program Assessments of Expected Outcomes; Program Assessments of Expected Student Learning Outcomes; Unit and Program Actions Taken/Improvements Made-Based on Analysis of Results; and Unit and Program Future Actions Planned.
+These include the following: Annual Unit, General Education, and Program Assessments of Expected Outcomes; General Education and Program Assessments of Expected Student Learning Outcomes; Unit, General Education, and Program Actions Taken/Improvements Made and Sought Based on Analysis of Results; and Unit, General Education, and Program Future Actions Planned.